aszx87410/huli-blog/source/_posts/en/xss-challenge-by-intigriti-writeup.md

 As long as the second step is successful, the whole process can be connected.
 But the problem is, how do I know what the identifier is?
 Since the hint says "one byte after another", I guess it should leak out one character at a time, so I can start thinking from one character.

-Here's my translation of the Markdown content:

----

 At this point, I thought of this: `<img src=x onerror=identifier<'1'?is_zero:keep_trying>`.
 We can use the ternary operator with `<` to determine the first character of the identifier.
 Although we cannot use strings, `'1'` can be replaced with `<div id=n1>1</div>` + `n1.innerText` to avoid single and double quotes.
 And the ternary operator can be nested indefinitely, like this:

 ``` js